What Is Learning Loss?

 What Is The Education Recovery Scorecard?

-The Scorecard provides a way to compare Learning Loss across different grades, subject areas, and student groups.
-It also includes a set of policy recommendations that can help mitigate learning loss and address disparities in academic achievement.
+The Scorecard provides a way to compare learning loss and recovery, highlighting variations and identifying areas where targeted interventions can be most effective.
+It also includes a set of policy recommendations designed to mitigate learning loss and address disparities in academic achievement.

 What Are The Key Findings of the Education Recovery Scorecard?